-C-SNIP offers a reduced-cost rate of $85/Dogs and $45/Cats.
+CSNIP offers a reduced-cost rate of $125/Dogs and $55/Cats.
 Your surgical fee covers: the spay/neuter procedure, intake exam, high-quality pain medications, anesthesia, and a nail trim (feral cats excluded).

-Dogs must be picked up the same day at 4:00 PM.
-Cats go home the following morning at 7:30 AM.
 Our pick up times allow for the animals to recover from anesthesia and for our vet staff to perform final physical checks before they go home, so we are unable to release animals early.
-We provide aftercare instructions for all pet owners at pick up, so it is necessary for owners to be on time for pick up.
+You will receive an email the day before your appointment with detailed aftercare instructions.

 Yes, but there is a slight, added risk with the procedure.
 Enlargement of the abdomen or mammary glands can interfere with the surgery and may cause some excessive bleeding.
 The pregnancy will be terminated at the time of surgery.

 Most dogs experience a heat cycle every 6 months.
 The cycle lasts about 3 weeks.
 Cats experience the heat cycle an average of 3 times a year, although it can occur more frequently, particularly in the spring and summer.
 The cycle lasts 3 weeks.
 If cats are bred, they are almost assured of becoming pregnant

 It's possible to spay a dog in heat, but because there is increased risk of complications during surgery, we prefer to wait until she is out of heat.
 This usually takes 2-3 weeks.
 Please talk to us if your dog is in heat and at risk of pregnancy.

 Yes.
 There is a high risk that she will become pregnant if we wait until she is not in heat.